MohiniMehta/Tic_Tac_Toe_game/README.md

 # Tic Tac Toe

 This is a simple Tic Tac Toe game implemented in HTML, CSS, and JavaScript.
 The game allows two players to take turns making moves and checks for a winner or a draw after each move.
+The repository also has code in C language.

 ## Table of Contents